 - ask what online research you could be doing – could they point you to some websites, blogs etc.

 So, no definitive answer here, but lots of reasons to give it a go!

-As a second year, what can I can do to increase my chances of getting a placement starting in 2021?
+As a first year, what can I can do to increase my chances of getting a placement starting in 2022?